Rigged Hilbert space

+In mathematics and physics, a rigged Hilbert space (Gelfand triple, nested Hilbert space, equipped Hilbert space) is a construction which can enlarge a Hilbert space to a bigger space containing additional objects which are not in the Hilbert space but which one would like to think of alongside the Hilbert space.
+For example, in the quantum mechanical description of a non-relativistic particle using the Hilbert space of square-integrable functions on the real line, eigenstates of the position and momentum operators are not in the Hilbert space, but are in a suitably defined rigged Hilbert space.
+Informally, the term "rigged" means that the Hilbert space has been equipped to do more than it otherwise could, in analogy with rigging a boat.

-In mathematics, a rigged Hilbert space (Gelfand triple, nested Hilbert space, equipped Hilbert space) is a construction designed to link the distribution and square-integrable aspects of functional analysis.
+This construction is designed to link the distribution and square-integrable aspects of functional analysis.
 Such spaces were introduced to study spectral theory.
 They bring together the 'bound state' (eigenvector) and 'continuous spectrum', in one place.

 Using this notion, a version of the spectral theorem for unbounded operators on Hilbert space can be formulated.
 "Rigged Hilbert spaces are well known as the structure which provides a proper mathematical meaning to the Dirac formulation of quantum mechanics."